ohspc89/hbcd_motion_postproc/docs/source/outputs.rst

 * entropy_type
 * entropy_measure

-Please refer to :ref:`command-line-args` in the usage documentation for see possible choices for each parameter.
+Please refer to :ref:`command-line-args` in the usage documentation to see possible choices for each parameter.

-b] and c] are 72 hour left and right leg movement data.
+b] and c] are 72-hour left and right leg movement data.
 They are first calibrated using (found in ``/bids_dir/sub-<label>/ses-<label>/motion/``):

 * ``sub-<label>_ses-<label>_task-LeftLegMovement_tracksys-imu_acq-calibration_motion.tsv``
 * ``sub-<label>_ses-<label>_task-RightLegMovement_tracksys-imu_acq-calibration_motion.tsv``

 and then resampled at 20 Hz.
-These files are required for the estimation of physical activity levels (f] - i]).
+These files are required to estimate physical activity levels (f] - i]).

 Processed data outputs: d] ~ i]
 -------------------------------
-| d] and e] contain summary kinematic measures based on the 72 hour leg movement data.
+| d] and e] contain summary kinematic measures based on the 72-hour leg movement data.
 | d] is based on the resampled data, a] and b], and e] is based on the non-resampled data
   (No intermediate data files exist).
 | Please refer to the table below to understand what each measure is about: